square/square-python-sdk/doc/models/customer-creation-source-filter.md

 # Customer Creation Source Filter

-Creation source filter.
+The creation source filter.

 If one or more creation sources are set, customer profiles are included in, or excluded from, the result if they match at least one of the filter criteria.

 ## Structure